Best WMS for Shopify (2026): Tools, Comparison & How to Choose

 Fulfillor is a warehouse management system designed for Shopify fulfillment in multi-client and 3PL warehouse environments.

 Shopify acts as the order source, with orders, updates, and cancellations flowing into the system automatically.
-Fulfillment operations such as picking, packing, and inventory updates are managed within the warehouse system.
+Fulfillment operations such as picking, packing, returns, and inventory updates are managed within the warehouse system.

 This setup is typically used by 3PL providers and fulfillment teams managing multiple Shopify stores within shared warehouse operations, where inventory accuracy and execution consistency are required to keep orders moving reliably.